Skip to content

 On April 24, 2026, Brazilian advertising agency Grupo ABC appeared on the leak site operated by the qilin ransomware group, which claims to have stolen and is now threatening to publish the company’s internal files.

 Public reporting indicates that qilin listed Grupo ABC on its data-leak portal and stated that internal company data had been exfiltrated.
 The exact number of people whose information is contained in the files remains unknown.
 No samples of the stolen data have been publicly released at the time of writing, and it is unclear which specific systems were initially compromised.
-Ransomware.live tracked the listing on the qilin leak site, confirming the group’s public claim that it holds Grupo ABC files and intends to publish them if demands are not met.
+Ransomware.live tracked the listing on the qilin leak site, claiming the group’s public claim that it holds Grupo ABC files and intends to publish them if demands are not met.

 Why This Matters for You and Your Family